Freshwater salinization

 Freshwater salinization is the process of salty runoff contaminating freshwater ecosystems, which can harm aquatic species in certain quantities and contaminate drinking water.
 It is often measured by the increased amount of dissolved minerals than what is considered usual for the area being observed.
 Naturally occurring salinization is referred to as primary salinization; this includes rainfall, rock weathering, seawater intrusion, and aerosol deposits.
 Human-induced salinization is termed as secondary salinization, with the use of de-icing road salts as the most common form of runoff.
-Approximately 37% of the drainage in the United States has been effected by salinization in the past century.
+Approximately 37% of the drainage in the United States has been affected by salinization in the past century.
 The EPA has defined two thresholds for healthy salinity levels in freshwater ecosystems: 230 mg/L Cl− for average salinity levels and 860 mg/L Cl− for acute inputs.

 Primary salinization

 Salinity plays a major role in a freshwater organism's attempts to maintain an osmotic balance between ion concentration and their internal fluids.
 Salinization increases osmotic pressure, thus negatively affecting the chance of an organism's fitness and survival.
 Higher levels of salinity present in freshwater environments can lead to declining species richness in general observations, though toxicity varies among freshwater species and the identity of the ions that are causing the salinization.
 Excluding an organism's death, excess salinity may also lead to a decrease in both individual and population fitness via stunted growth during adolescence, decreased feeding ability, oxidative stress, and overall bodily disfigurement.